1966 Penny Value Checker: Errors List & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Comprehensive auction data documents this coin’s transformation from common date to condition-sensitive collectible with established value hierarchies across all color categories.
+Comprehensive auction data documents this coin’s evolution from common change to condition-sensitive collectible, with well-established value hierarchies across all three color categories.

-Current market trends show increasing collector focus on Red examples while Red-Brown and Brown specimens maintain steady demand as affordable alternatives.
+Current market trends show growing collector focus on Red examples, while Red-Brown and Brown specimens maintain steady demand as more accessible entry points into the series.

 Market Activity: 1966 No Mint Mark Penny